-Dr George Kassianos - MD (Hons), FRCGP, FESC, DRCOG, LRCP (Edin.), LRCS (Edin.), LRCP&S (Glasgow), DMedAcup., DMedHypn., DFP, FFTM RCPS (Glasgow
+MD (Hons), FRCGP, FESC, FBGTHA, FFTM RCPS(Glasg), FBHS, FHEA, FAcadMEd, DRCOG, LRCP (Edin.), LRCS (Edin.), LRCP&S (Glas.), DMedAcup., DMedHypn., DFP.

-George is Greek Cypriot and studied medicine in Poland with a scholarship from the 'International Union of Students' where he graduated with honours at the Medical Academy of Lodz.
-He trained as a General Practitioner at the London Hammersmith and St. Mary's Hospitals before joining his present practice in Bracknell, Berkshire in 1979, where he is now the elected Executive Partner.
+Dr George Kassianos is Greek Cypriot and studied medicine in Poland with a scholarship from the International Union of Students (IUS) where he graduated with honours at the Medical Academy of Lodz.
+He trained as a General Practitioner at the London Hammersmith and St. Mary's Hospitals before joining his practice in Bracknell, Berkshire in 1979.
+He retired from the Practice in 2017 after 38 years of service.

-He writes extensively in the medical press and is a member of the 'British Medical Journalists' Association.
-He is current Editor-in-Chief of the international journal Drugs in Context and the past editor of the Audit in General Practice journal, Care of the Elderly, and Managing Heart Failure in General Practice.
-He is also serving as a member of Editorial Boards of journals such as The British Journal of Cardiology, The International Journal of Clinical Practice , Geriatric Medicine, Vaccines in Practice and is the GP editorial consultant for the journal Guidelines in Practice.
+He writes extensively in the medical press and is a member of the British Medical Journalists' Association.
+He was Editor-in-Chief of the international journal Drugs in Context for 10 years until October 2013 (he now remains as the Associate Editor), and past Medical Editor of the Audit in General Practice journal, Care of the Elderly, and Managing Heart Failure in General Practice.
+He is also serving as a member on Editorial Boards of journals such as The British Journal of Cardiology, Geriatric Medicine, Primary Care Cardiovascular Journal, The British Journal of Family Medicine, and is the GP editorial consultant for the journal Guidelines in Practice.

-George is a member of the International Society of Travel Medicine (ISTM), member of the 'Education & Training Committee' of the ISTM, 'British Hypertension Society', ‘British Society for Heart Failure ‘, ‘British Cardiovascular Society ’, 'Primary Care Cardiovascular Society', 'Primary Care Diabetes Society', 'Academy of Higher Education’ (Fellow), Founder Member, Spokesperson, Fellow & President of 'The British Travel Health Association' and board member of the 'HPA-UK Advisory Panel on Bloodborne Viruses in Healthcare Workers'..
+George Kassianos is a member of the International Society of Travel Medicine (ISTM), 'British Hypertension Society', ‘British Society for Heart Failure ‘, ‘British Cardiovascular Society ’,’ and Primary Care Diabetes Society.
+He is a founder member, Spokesperson, Fellow & President of 'The British Global & Travel Health Association'.